ESLinsider is my site that I started working on 10+ years ago. My name is Ian and I am that colorful blue guy that you see above.

 Having said that I am really happy that I have chosen to take this course.
 Content in this course is well structured, includes loads of practical material as well as practical tasks that let you to comprehend and memorize learned content even better.
 No boring stuff.
 Moreover, Ian was always very attentive and helpful with any questions I would have.
 Thank you very much for not wasting my time, but teaching useful skills!

 True, you do have to dig deep to find it.
 I don’t advertise, use 3rd party review sites (more on that later) or do affiliate marketing like most courses do.

 One of the best things about ESLinsider is that all of the videos included in the course are mostly on Youtube too.

-I add some commentary on some of the reviews here in this video.
+I added some commentary on some of the reviews on ESLinsider's courses in this video.